diab-ma/linkedlens/README.md

 ## License

 MIT.
-Use it however you want.
+Use however you want.

 ## Need help?

 Check the troubleshooting section above.
 Open your browser console (F12) to see detailed logs.
 Open an issue on GitHub if you need more help.

-Made to help you take back your LinkedIn feed.